Droppe/Lu/docs/component_anatomy.md

 });
 ```

 7. Decoration

  Decoration is used to add or modify a specific attribute or behavior of an object.
 A _big_ dog, a _red_ car, or a _loud_ baby.
 Instead of subclassing the Dog, Car, or Baby classes and incurring the cost of another object, we can simply add something extra to those existing objects.
+Fiber gives us an easy utility for this via its `decorate` method.
 ```js
 Fiber.decorate(this, functionToMakeMineRed);
 ```